Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps
 - be able to load a map  by spinning up a local server on port 27500
+- clean up  src/server/mod  -- it is very large and messy  (specifically trait GameServer)

+-now that client can load into their own local gameserver, make them spawn and render the map!

 -Try to import a map from trenchbroom and see if we can load it